msys2/msys2.github.io/README.md

 * Access http://127.0.0.1:8000 - any changes to the sources should be immediately visible in your browser
 * Open a PR with your changes or just push them if you have commit rights

+### Link Checker

+Run `./linkcheck.sh` to check for broken links.
+This script uses [lychee](https://github.com/lycheeverse/lychee) and requires Docker to be installed.